 Trading isn’t just finding a setup and then trading it.

 I scan for potential trades once or twice a week.
-Maybe 10 to 30 stocks get written down and I take a closer look at these (these are often included in the Weekly Watchlists or Market Update on this site).
+Maybe 10 to 30 stocks get written down and I take a closer look at these (these are often included in the Weekly Watchlists on this site).
 Out of those maybe one will produce a trade in the next day or two.
 Maybe two or three others are placed on my “watch closely” list where I have a chart of it up on my computer and wait for it to set up a bit more before placing an entry order.

 That narrowing down process is critical.